 - Continue to give chances despite evidence that you shouldn’t

-- Participate in risky behaviors to fulfil your child’s demands (for example: you buy your child alcohol/drugs to prevent severe withdrawal symptoms)
+- Participate in risky behaviors to fulfill your child’s demands

 Moving Away from Enabling Behavior

-No one decides to be enabling, just like no one chooses to become an addict.
-However, if you or a family member is engaging in enabling behavior, where your actions allow someone else to continue using, it is important to recognize it and move away from that behavior so that the substance dependent person can move on.
-Stepping away from enabling behavior means taking steps to recognize that you are enabling, and then stopping that behavior.
+No one decides to be enabling or enabled like no one chooses to become an addict.
+However, if you or a family member is engaging in enabling behavior, where your actions allow someone else to continue using, it is important to recognize it and move away from that behavior so that the substance-dependent person can move on.
+Stepping away from enabling behavior means taking steps to recognize that you are enabling and then stopping that behavior.